 Training medical students in procedures using endoscopic technology has some challenges.
 There are surgery simulators for the body, even ones specific for laparoscopic procedures, but there are no good models for medical students to practice endoscopic procedures involving the brain ventricles.
 There is a need for a model to practice endoscopic third ventriculoscopy, the surgical procedure commonly used to relieve hydrocephalus.
 Currently, practice endoscopic third ventriculoscopy surgeries are done on cadavers, but this is not an accurate model for live brains.
-After death, the fluid in the ventricles drains into the rest of the body, causing the ventricles to shrink from their natural size.
-The texture of the brain is also stiffer in cadavers.
-Designing a complete computer software program on the other hand, would be extremely expensive to build.
+After death, the fluid in the ventricles drains into the rest of the body, causing the ventricles to shrink from their natural size, and the texture of the brain tissue is also stiffer in cadavers.
+This causes the medical students to have an unrealistic practice situation, and therefore does not properly equip them with the necessary skills to perform the procedure in an actual surgery.

+Designing a complete computer software program is possible, but would be extremely expensive.
 This is because this specific surgical procedure has not been implemented into a software program to date.
 A mechanical model would allow medical students to practice the endoscopic third ventriculoscopy without the textural, size, and cost issues.
 This will benefit medical students by giving them experience using the endoscope and tools within a ventricular system.
-Patients will receive the greater bonus because the model will relieve the need for medical students to practice their first endoscopic third ventriculoscopy on real patients.
-A surgery should not be the first learning experience for any student, and our practice model will address anatomy while providing a useful learning experience.
+Patients will benefit because their surgeon is not performing this surgery for the first time.
+A patient should not be the first learning tool for any student, and our model will address anatomy and provide a beneficial learning experience.